MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/project-timesheet.md

 line information, but not the hours.
 The **Copy time from** menu includes the following options:

-- **Copy from existing timesheet**: Copy timesheet lines from an existing timesheet.
+- **Copy from existing timesheet** - Copy timesheet lines from an existing timesheet.

-- **Copy from favorite**: Create new timesheet lines by using the timesheet settings that you selected as favorites.
+- **Copy from favorite** - Create new timesheet lines by using the timesheet settings that you selected as favorites.

-- **Copy from assignment**; Create new timesheet lines from assigned projects.
+- **Copy from assignment** - Create new timesheet lines from assigned projects.

 The project information that is displayed is dependent on the mobile parameters that you defined on the **Project management and accounting parameters** page.